ulftenaar/HKUStudentUnionHugo/content/archive/log/250624conversationCvB.md

 ##### Apology

-At the end of the CvB, we said it would be right to send a formal apology as the board of the HKU about how this change was communicated.
+At the end of the conversation, we said it would be right to send a formal apology as the board of the HKU about how this change was communicated.
 A lot of Students lost their trust in the board, and by being honest they might be able to restore some of it.
 We also found that we think the HKU did not handle the situation correctly before announcing the abolishment of the rule.
 They were aware of the govermental policy that would not allow alumni to use the workshop, but did not communicate this to the students.
 Even if the board was not sure wether this rule would be enforced, they should have already started notifying the students of the possibility.
 They should also take responsibility for the fact that this many students counted on the rule, and appearantly understood it wrongly.
 It is the boards responsibility that the students are well informed, or have the chance to do so.
 We said that it is not the students fault that they are 'abusing' the rule, if they are not aware of it.

 Judith responded that they would take it into consideration.